nathgopi45/WebHdfs/README.md

 # WebHdfs
-Retrieve and Insert into HDFS over WEB HTTP .
+Insert and Retrieve files into HDFS over WEB HTTP .

 Pre requistes are  :